jacobcode01/AutoIQ/README.md

 > Use the same host (`127.0.0.1`/`localhost`) for both the frontend and `ALLOWED_ORIGINS` in `.env`.
 >
 > A mismatch makes browsers treat them as different origins and CORS will fail.

-This opens the Swagger UI for testing the API endpoints.

 Access the live API [here](https://autoiq.onrender.com/docs) or Click on the Image below.